yukiar/yukiar.github.io/index.md

 ## Selected Recent Publications
+* S. Kadotani and Y. Arase.
+Monolingual Phrase Alignment as Parse Forest Mapping, in Proc. of the Joint Conference on Lexical and Computational Semantics (*SEM 2023), (July 2023, to appear).
 * Y. Arase, H. Bao, and S. Yokoi.
 Unbalanced Optimal Transport for Unbalanced Word Alignment, in Proc. of the Annual Meeting of the Association for Computational Linguistics (ACL 2023), (July 2023, to appear).
 * Y. Arase, S. Uchida, and T. Kajiwara.
 CEFR-based Sentence Difficulty Annotation and Assessment, in Proc. of Conference on Empirical Methods in Natural Language Processing (EMNLP2022), pp. 6206-6219 (Dec.
 2022).
 * Y. Kuroda, T. Kajiwara, Y. Arase, and T. Ninomiya.
 Adversarial Training on Disentangling Meaning and Language Representations for Unsupervised Quality Estimation, in Proc. of International Conference on Computational Linguistics (COLING 2022), pp. 5240-5245 (Oct.
 2022).